majkinetor/psinflux/README.md

 ### Templates

 Use `itemplate` (alias for `Invoke-Template`) to send predefined queries.
 Predefined queries can be added by the user and can contain PowerShell placeholders for getting the user input, for example metric or database name.
-Integrated templates use [fzf](https://chocolatey.org/packages/fzf) fuzzy finder as input selector.
+Integrated templates use [fzf](https://github.com/junegunn/fzf) (install via chocolatey: [`cinst fzf`](https://chocolatey.org/packages/fzf)) fuzzy finder as input selector.

 [Default template](https://github.com/majkinetor/psinflux/blob/master/templates.txt) is always used and has several predefined queries and selectors/input methods.
 You can add your own template by using a `$FilePath` parameter or setting `$Env:INFLUX_TEMPLATE` environment variable.
 User template is then merged with the default one.